 Yes, this quote is really saying, if you continue to waste money soon enough you will no longer have that problem once the money runs out.

 That’s harsh!
-It’s like telling someone, continue, and you will be broke soon.
+It’s like flat-out telling someone they will be broke soon.

 Now considering, money wasted today won’t help you gain compound interest tomorrow that’s one problem you don’t want to self-cure.